MicrosoftDocs/cpp-docs/docs/overview/what-s-new-for-visual-cpp-in-visual-studio.md

 ### Hot Reload for native C++

 - [Hot Reload for C++](https://devblogs.microsoft.com/cppblog/edit-your-c-code-while-debugging-with-hot-reload-in-visual-studio-2022/) makes it possible to make many types of code edits to your running app and apply them without needing to pause app execution with something like a breakpoint.

+In Visual Studio 2022, when you start your app in the debugger, you can use the Hot Reload button to modify your application while it's still running.
+This experience is powered by native Edit and Continue.
+For more information about supported edits, see [Edot and Continue (C++)](/visualstudio/debugger/edit-and-continue-visual-cpp?view=vs-2022&preserve-view=true).

-We've improved the Hot Reload experience in the debugger and the underlying Edit and Continue mechanism.
-Hot Reload now supports CMake and OpenFolder projects.
+- Hot Reload supports CMake and Open Folder projects.

 ### WSL2 support